Evidence for the Big Bang:

 Finally regarding the CMB, note that the BB did not enable scientists to predict the significant and generally aligned anisotropies found in the CMB from 2001 to 2013, which were so contrary to the expectations of the materialist origins camp that it is referred to as the cosmic 'axis of evil'; evil because it seems to point to the Earth as in a very special location.
 Of course this axis, along with the CMB's "cold spots" and other sophisticated and massive published observations highlight the big bang's failing foundational assumptions of homogeneity and isotropy.

-* Missing CMB Shadow of the Big Bang: As reported in Science Daily, University of Alabama at Huntsville scientist Dr. Richard Lieu concludes, "Either... the Big Bang is blown away or ... there is something else going on'."
+* Is the CMB Shadow Missing?
+In a 2018 update, physicist Dr. John Hartnett reports on a 2013 study (previously overlooked by RSR) that does not prove the existence of the CMB shadow but that shows the Lieu 2006 evidence for a missing shadow is equivocal.
+RSR posted this to our rsr.org/errata list and we're now keeping a lookout for updated research on the CMB shadow.
+Before all this, as reported in Science Daily, University of Alabama at Huntsville scientist Dr. Richard Lieu concludes, "Either... the Big Bang is blown away or ... there is something else going on'."
 The Astrophysical Journal reported on a "vital test of the present cosmological paradigm" i.e., the big bang, that "taken at face value, one may even hold the opinion that there is in fact no strong evidence" for the long-predicted shadow of the CMB from behind 31 nearby galaxy clusters.
-As with dozens of some of the most careful and extensive observations ever made in the history of science, the missing shadow is yet another failure, not of an incidental off-the-cuff prediction but of a fundamental requirement of the big bang.
 As Dr. Lieu put it, "These shadows are a well-known thing that has been predicted for years.
 If you see a shadow… it means the radiation comes from behind the cluster.
 If you don’t see a shadow, then you have something of a problem."
-See also the Royal Astronomical Society's follow-up corroboration and hear RSR's 2014 discussion with one of the world's more successful physicists, at rsr.org/john-hartnett, that this hard data implies that the CMB may have a foreground source.
+See also the Royal Astronomical Society's follow-up and hear RSR's discussion with one of the world's more successful physicists, at rsr.org/john-hartnett, that this implies that the CMB may have a foreground source.
 Yet the BB remains a matter of deep faith among believers, as Dr. Lieu told space.com, "I myself am not at this point prepared to accept that the CMB is noncosmological and that there was no Big Bang.
 That would be doomsday."

 Prediction vs. Retrodiction.
 To avoid doomsday, the word "prediction" is widely misused in cosmology.
 An actual "prediction" is far different from a postdiction or a mere tweaking of a model to adjust it to meet existing requirements.
 A *prediction", if confirmed, lends credibility to a theory.
 Adjusting a model so that it conforms to observations does not confer that same credibility.
 So big bang promoters use doublespeak knowing that their claim of confirmed "predictions" will persuade many, whereas truthful statements that the model has been adjusted after the fact to conform to observations would be far less compelling.